 - Florida has very strict laws about horses crossing into the state.
 A Health Certificate is required.
-Be sure to talk with your veterinarian well in advance about documentation and to ensure your horse is up to date on required vaccines. - Contact your school as soon as possible to see if they are willing to work with you regarding an extended absence. - When searching for housing, note that many online listings are for annual leases and are NOT furnished.
+Be sure to talk with your veterinarian well in advance about necessary documentation and to ensure your horse is up to date on required vaccines. - Contact your school as soon as possible to see if they are willing to work with you regarding an extended absence.

+- When searching for housing, note that many online listings are for annual leases and are NOT furnished.
 Pay close attention to the minimum rental period.
-You may have to call to get these specific details. - Consensus over the years suggests that staying within a 10-minute drive to the stable is ideal.
+You may have to call to get these specific details. - Consensus over the years suggests that staying within a 15-minute drive to the stable is ideal.
 This also puts you in close proximity to the dressage and jumper showgrounds.
-This is recommended such that your daily drive to drop off/pick up and watch lessons is manageable; the drive time to evening activities (almost always within the Wellington area) is also minimal.
-This will allow more time to run back and shower/change, grab the forgotten lunch, deliver the correct polo shirt for the field trip, and be in the vicinity when riders meet up for ice cream, a movies, or other things on their personal time. - Driving conditions- once inside the Village of Wellington there is rarely any traffic to report.
-There will be delays during school hours for crossing guards, buses, and school line pick up and drop off areas.
+This is recommended so that your daily drive to drop off/pick up and watch lessons is more manageable.
+The drive time to evening activities (almost always within the Wellington area) will also be minimal.
+This also allows more time to: run back and shower/change, grab the forgotten lunch, deliver the correct polo shirt for the field trip, and be in the vicinity when riders meet up for ice cream, a movies, or other things on personal time.
+This is just a suggestion. - Driving conditions- There will be delays during school hours for crossing guards, buses, and school line pick up and drop off areas.
 The area drivers can be a bit precarious at times.
 The village has thousands of drivers descend on the roads from all over the world.
 Driving style and competencies vary greatly.
-It is a good idea to be a very alert driver and accustomed to being extremely conscious of your surroundings. - Check with your horse insurance carrier regarding the extended stay off of your primary property where the horse is normally stabled and coverage impact. - The damp ground and humidity can pose unique challenges for horses, particularly their feet and legs.
+It is a good idea to be a very alert driver and accustomed to being extremely conscious of your surroundings. - Check with your horse insurance carrier regarding the extended stay off of your primary property and coverage impact.
+You may also want to explore liability insurance. - The damp ground and humidity can pose unique challenges for horses, particularly their feet and legs.
 Instruction will be given early on during the program advising riders what to look for, how to protect, and how to treat some common conditions in the Florida climate. - To take advantage of all that WIT has to offer, you will be best served if your horse and you are in fit condition.
-Horses should be ready to work 5 days a week and you should be fit to be able ride that often and participate in daily fitness classes (tailored to each person's ability). - This is a very hands-on program where everyone is expected to share in the chores.
+Horses should be ready to work 5 days a week.
+You should be fit to ride 6 days a week and participate in daily fitness classes (tailored to each person's ability). - This is a very hands-on program where everyone is expected to share in the chores.
 If you are not accustomed to, or feel you should not be required to: sweep, muck, clean, even scrub a toilet, then this might not be the right program for you.